Vicsicard/SelfCast-API-Mongo/README.md

 5. Get your connection string from the Atlas dashboard

 ### Render Deployment

+Two options are available for deploying to Render:

+#### Option 1: Manual Deployment

 1. Create a [Render account](https://render.com)
 2. Create a new Web Service